 Applications are accepted year-round and students may apply to enroll for Summer, Fall or Spring semesters.
 However, it is recommended that students submit all of their application materials at least 4 weeks prior to the start of the semester.
-Applications must be complete, including letters of recommendation, one week before courses begin in the semester you are applying for
+Applications must be complete, including letters of recommendation, two weeks before courses begin in the semester you are applying for

 For regular admission, students must have completed a baccalaureate degree (BA or BS) from an accredited institution with a minimum grade point average of 3.0 (B) on a 4.0 scale.
 For regular admission, no other prerequisites are required.